 The graduate certificate requires four (4) graduate courses selected by the student from a list representing various areas in health sciences.
 There are no additional costs associated with the addition of certificate students to any of the courses offered unless the demand begins to exceed seats in sections and overloads for faculty become necessary to meet the needs of the students.
 If additional sections of the courses are added to accommodate students seeking the Graduate Certificate, qualified adjuncts with extensive professional experience or full-time Louisiana Tech faculty will be compensated at the university's designated pay rate.

 CERTIFICATIONS

-James 9130122

-Primary Administrator for Proposed Certificate Date
+ary Administrator for Proposed Certificate

-Thelorathy 9/30/27

-Provost/Chief Academic Officer Date
+Provost/Chief Academic Officer

 Date Approved